 According to the CDC there is no safe level of lead.
 In 1991, the Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP) defined EBLL greater than or equal to 10 micrograms per deciliter (μ g/dL) as "a blood level of concern" that should prompt public health action.
 In 2012, that blood lead reference value (BLRV) was revised to reference children under six with EBLL in the 97.5 percentile by the National Health and Nutrition Examination Survey (NHANES).
 In 2012, the children with the highest 2.5 percentile of blood levels had EBLL at or above 5 μ g/dL.
 In 2021, the NHANES determined that children with the highest 2.5 percentile EBLL had levels at or above 3.5 μ g/dL.
-ODH has not implemented the change of threshold from 5 μ g/dL to 3.5 μ g/dL as of October 2023.
-The presented data uses the reference level of 5 μ g/dL since that was the reportable threshold at the time of testing. ^[41]
+ODH implemented the change of threshold from 5 μ g/dL to 3.5 μ g/dL in 2023.
+The presented data uses the reference level of 5 μ g/dL since that was the reportable threshold at the time of testing for 2015 through 2022 and adds 3.5 μ g/dL as an additional category in 2023.
+Though state thresholds were not lowered until 2023, the Cincinnati Health Department proactively adopted the NHANES change, beginning case management of all elevated cases 3.5 μ g/dL and above upon the NHANES change in 2021. ^[2]

-CHILDREN WITH ELEVATED BLOOD LEAD LEVELS

-Breakdown of Elevated Children Under 6 Tested by Year
+CHILDREN WITH CONFIRMED ELEVATED BLOOD LEAD LEVELS Breakdown of Elevated Children Under 6 Tested by Year